ARM-software/abi-aa/bpabi32/bpabi32.rst

 -------------------------------

-This base platform ABI sets a standard for executable and shared object files – in effect, a standard for the tool chains that produce them.
+This base platform ABI sets a standard for executable and shared object files – in effect, a standard for the toolchains that produce them.
 This ABI is based on the tool flow depicted below.

 A simple post-linker (see `Simple post linking`_ for our definition of